Skip to content

 Composable UI primitives built on PyColors UI tokens, shadcn/ui, and Radix UI.

 PyColors UI components are primitives, not finished widgets.
-They are designed to be composed, extended, and owned by your project.

-This section is the entry point to the UI library: buttons, surfaces, inputs, and feedback components — all aligned with the PyColors design system.
+This section is the entry point to the UI library: buttons, surfaces, inputs, and feedback components, all aligned with the PyColors design system.

 How to think about components

-PyColors UI follows a simple model:
+PyColors UI follows a simple mental model:

-• Tokens define the language (colors, typography, radius, shadows).
+• Tokens define the language (colors, typography, radius, shadows)

-• Components consume tokens via semantic Tailwind utilities.
+• Components consume tokens via semantic Tailwind utilities

-• Patterns compose components into real features and flows.
+• Patterns compose components into real features and flows

-If you feel a component needs “too many props” to cover a real product need, it likely belongs in Patterns, not in UI primitives.
+If you feel a component needs too many props to cover a real product need, it likely belongs in Patterns, not in UI primitives.

 Component categories